 - Saute the onion, garlic and red pepper flakes in the remaining 2 Tablespoons of olive oil and butter, over medium heat, in a large 8-quart stockpot, until the onions begin to brown.
 Stir in the canned tomatoes, basil, thyme and chicken stock.
 Stir in the roasted tomatoes, including any juices that have accumulated on the baking sheet.
 Bring the mixture to a boil, then reduce the heat and simmer, uncovered for 40 minutes.
 Pass through a food mill fitted with the coarsest blade or blend with a stick blender.
 Adjust seasonings and serve.

 Recipe Notes Fro Tomato Basil Soup:

 Stock: Homemade chicken stock is way, way better than the store-bought stuff.
 It will add a pretty significant amount of cook time, but the results are wonderful.
-Check out my recipe for homemade chicken stock here.

 If you don’t have chicken stock available, water will work.
 Just be aware that this will produce a much less flavorful soup.

 It’s pretty darn easy to make this recipe vegetarian.
 Simply using a vegetarian stock (or water) in place of the chicken stock will make a perfect vegetarian alternative for those so inclined.